Who is the Little Shop of Physics? We are dedicated group of teachers, students and volunteers. Here are some of the faces of LSOP.

 Hunter Ridgeway

-Hunter is studying to be a secondary school biology teacher and is passionate about special education and diversity awareness.
+Hunter is studying to be a secondary school biology teacher and is passionate about special education.
 They have been with Little Shop since 2019 and their favorite part is the smile on kids’ faces when they discover something awesome!

 Maude Pointet